hubot-archive/hubot-atkritka/README.md

 Hubot Atkritka
 =========

-Get random Atkritka from Atkritka.com by keyword
+Get random Atkritka from Atkritka.com by keyword (in Russian).

 # Installation